outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - give example of mathematized insight path
-    - format variables with math interface structures & values
+    - standardize variables to math interface structures & values
+      - apply type interface
         - identify types
           - standardize variables with types to differentiated clusters
           - apply difference definitions (like variable subsets) until type separations are clear
           - apply difference types until type separations are clear
+      - apply structural interface
         - identify relative difference (difference from reference point, like origin node)
           - apply adjacent structures (vector or spectrum or loop) to variables having the concept of 'opposite'
+      - apply causal interface
         - identify causal structures like direction
           - apply structures with direction to variables having causation in their connections
+      - apply function interface
+        - identify variables with input/output relationships to form path between structures on meaning interface
+      - apply concept interface
         - remove randomness
           - compress variables with randomness injections to lower dimensional representations
+      - apply meaning interface (using a structural relevance definition)
         - integrate variables in one structure to relate them
+          - identify any vertex variables as the preferred variables to standardize other variables to
-        - connect variables once formatted using adjacent/interim dimensions like topologies with variable subsets that can act as interfaces between connected formatted variables (can capture info from input & output variables in the connection)
+          - connect variables once formatted using adjacent/interim dimensions like topologies with variable subsets that can act as interfaces between connected formatted variables
+            (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem